jamalosman/banoffee/README.md

 ### CSS
 - We have left in a default style.css in the www folder if you do not wish to use SASS

+## Javascript
+### Angular-UI-Bootstrap
+- We have installed Bootstrap components written in pure AngularJS.
+You can view the documentation [here] (https://angular-ui.github.io/bootstrap/).
+- An example accordion has been included in `www/templates/search.html`.

+### Browserify
+- We are using gulp-browserify to generate a single (minified) Javascript file that is referenced in index.html.
+- If you create any additional Javascript files, declare the file path at the top the page on `www/app.js` (referenced elsewhere as our single entry point), and add any modular dependancies to the Angular _'starter'_ module.

+### Gulp Tasks
+- `$ gulp` Default task.
+Runs the `$ gulp sass` and `$ gulp scripts` tasks.
+- `$ gulp scripts` Uses [browserify] (https://www.npmjs.com/package/gulp-browserify) to pull all JS files declared in your single-point entry (and their associated depandancies), [annotates] (https://www.npmjs.com/package/gulp-ng-annotate) it, then generates your `www/dist/js/app.js` and `www/dist/js/app.min.js` files.
+- `$ gulp sass`
+- `$ gulp deploy-Android`
+- `$ gulp deploy-iOS`

 ## API